 The optical fiber draw tower

-In order to meet huge demand of optical fibre for telecommunications applications, many companies have had to build new plants and install new fibre facilities all around the world.
+In order to meet the huge demand for optical fiber for telecommunications applications, many companies have had to build new plants and install new fiber facilities all around the world.
 Today, the optical fiber manufacturing process is quite similar across all the manufacturers.

 However, obtaining optical fiber with the very best properties and performance levels, and with a long working life, requires a certain know-how that has remained a secret.
 Subsequently, the performance levels of measurement instrument, along with process control, are critical to insuring that producers’ quality standards are met.